 Your iPad battery won’t die out, but it will lose its capacity over the years.

 Is it worthwhile to get a new battery for your iPad?

-If the entry-level iPad is expected to last three to four years and the Pro versions even longer, $99 represents around a year to a year and a half of iPad use.
+If the entry-level iPad is expected to last 5-7 years and the Pro versions even longer, $99 represents around a year to a year and a half of iPad use.
 If you don’t need or want to update for a few years, battery replacement for iPad is a solid option.

 I'm a writer and editor in iPads & Android Tablets, Windows Tablet section.
 I'm passionate about technology, especially about tablets.
 I'm on a mission to assist people in discovering their ideal tablets.
 In addition, I'm dedicated to producing helpful how-to guides and sharing top-notch tips and tricks.
 In my early carrier I founded and became and editor at worldoftablet and have been a guest author at many other tech blogs.
 In wolfoftablet I'm focusing on iPads, Tablets, Apple Pencil, Apps, Reviews, Buyers Guides and Tablet Accessories.
 In free time I like to play games on my PS5 or iOS.